 You may either vote "For" all the nominees to the Board of Directors or you may "Withhold" your vote for any nominee you specify.
-For Proposals 2 and 4, you may vote "For" or "Against" or abstain from voting.
-With regard to Proposal 3, your advisory vote on how frequently we should solicit shareholder advisory approval of compensation of the Company's named executive officers, you may vote for any one of the following: "One Year", "Two Years" or "Three Years", or you may abstain from voting.
+For Proposals 2 and 3, you may vote "For" or "Against" or abstain from voting.

 The procedures for voting are fairly simple: